The Songs That Built Rock Tour

-The Songs That Built Rock Tour was a 2011–12 world concert tour by British hard rock band Deep Purple.
+The Songs That Built Rock Tour was a 2011–12 world concert tour by English hard rock band Deep Purple.

 Overview

 Along with the band, the tour featured a 38-piece orchestra.
 It was the first time Deep Purple toured North America in four years.
 It took place at the world's largest arenas, such as the O2 Arena in London and Arena di Verona in Verona, Italy.

 The official management's press-release said the show would include Deep Purple's biggest hits, such as "Smoke on the Water", Highway Star", "Woman from Tokyo" etc, covering the 42-year history of the band.